On the Differential Private Data Market: Endogenous Evolution, Dynamic Pricing, and Incentive Compatibility: Optimal Market Design Problem and Its Relaxation

 Proposition \ref{prop:delta_DIC} establishes a sufficient condition for a relaxed DIC criterion for our dynamic market model.
-The result can used as a worst-case analysis of the dynamic market model when there are opportunities for the owners to misreport their instrumental preferences.
+The result can be used as a worst-case analysis of the dynamic market model when there are opportunities for the owners to misreport their true preferences over privacy protection.